Introduction

 Checking Support and Stability

-Assess the framing: Examine the wall’s structure to determine if it needs any adjustments or additional support.
-This is particularly crucial for recessed cabinets, which may require a sturdy frame around the opening.
+Assess the framing: Take a look at the wall’s structure to see if it needs any changes or extra support.
+This is especially important for recessed cabinets, which may need a strong frame around the opening.

 Important Considerations for Placement